tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-multisig.md

      - Replace `$HOME/contract` with your contract directory path (Path to build a directory of contract binaries).
      - Replace `$HOME/hosts.txt` with your preferred hosts file path (Path to the Preferred Hosts file created in the previous step).
      - Replace `/usr/bin/node` and `index.js` with your binary path and arguments.
-   - This will create an Evernode cluster in the preferred hosts, And it'll internally generates signers for your tenant account you have specified as `EV_TENANT_SECRET`.
-And then it outputs the instance details.
+   - This will create an Evernode cluster in the preferred hosts, And it'll internally generate signers for your tenant account you have specified as `EV_TENANT_SECRET`.
+Then it outputs the instance details.
      ```bash
      ...
      Cluster created!